 If you work in a restaurant or bar as a waiter/waitress it is important to speak English.
 In fact, if you can speak English it is easier to find a job than if you don't.

-In this online exercise on English for waiters, we'll look at English phrases and vocabulary you need to use and know when speaking to customers when they arrive.
-Also there are phrases for asking about what they want to drink.
+In this online exercise on English for waiters, you'll learn and remember English phrases and vocabulary you need to use and know when speaking to customers when they arrive.
+Also you'll learn phrases for asking about what they want to drink.

 This is the first part of three online exercises on English vocabulary for restaurant waiters/waitresses.
 If you want to learn what to say when taking orders and serving food, when you finish this exercise, do our next one on 'English for restaurant waiters: Taking customers' orders and serving food'.